CBP to Build Biometric ‘Gallery’ of Non-Residents Visting the US

 Other federal immigration enforcement entities, such as U.S. Immigration and Customs Enforcement (ICE), have also expanded their use of biometric technology, prompting concern from lawmakers who warn the tools could be weaponized against communities of color.

-DHS claimed in its posting on CBP’s use of screening technology that it has “conducted extensive testing of facial matching technology and CBP’s internal analysis shows that facial comparison technology as used in international traveler screening operations is able to match travelers at a rate of greater than 98 percent.”
+DHS claimed in its posting on CBP’s use of screening technology that it has “conducted extensive testing of facial matching technology and CBP’s internal analysis shows that facial comparison technology as used in international traveler screening operations is able to match travelers at a rate of greater than 98%.”